ZjjConan/Multi-Modal-Adapter/README.md

 ## How to Run

 The script `run_examples.sh` provides a simple illustration.
-For example, to run the training and evaluation on Base-to-New generalization with `seed-1` on the `GPU-0`, you can use the following command:
+For example, to run the training and evaluation on Base-to-Novel generalization with `seed-1` on the `GPU-0`, you can use the following command:

 ```bash
 # arg1 = used gpu_id